aaz25/431-2021/classes/class01/README.md

 ## Today's Slides

-- Class 01 slides will be provided in PDF format, as well as in R Markdown format, so you can see how I built them.
+- Class 01 slides are available in [PDF format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class01/431-class01-slides.pdf), as well as in [R Markdown format](https://github.com/THOMASELOVE/431-2021/blob/main/classes/class01/431-class01-slides.Rmd), so you can see how I built them.
-- While I cannot promise that today's class will be recorded and posted afterwards as we work through some technical challenges, most sessions will be.
+- While I cannot promise that today's class will be recorded and posted afterwards (as we work through some technical challenges), it is our intent that sessions after today will be.

 ## Today's Agenda and Announcements